IP SLA Tab

 Monitoring > Performance > IP SLA Summary

-Using a polling process, IP SLA (Internet Protocol Service Level Agreement) tracking provides the ability to generate specific actions in the network that are completely dependent on the state of an IP interface or tunnel.
+Using a polling process, IP SLA (Internet Protocol Service Level Agreement) tracking provides the ability to generate specific network actions that are completely dependent on the state of an IP interface or tunnel.
 The goal is to prevent black-holed traffic.
-For example, associated IP subnets could be removed from the subnet table, and also from subnet sharing, if the LAN-side interfaces on an appliance go down.
+For example, associated IP subnets could be removed from the subnet table and also from subnet sharing if the LAN-side interfaces on an appliance go down.

-This tab displays all of the IP SLA rules configured on the selected appliances.
+This tab displays all IP SLA rules configured on the selected appliances.
 To add or modify rules, click the edit icon to the left of any row in the table.
-To view IP SLA trends over time for an interface or tunnel, click the Realtime and Historical Charts icon.
+Click the Realtime and Historical Charts icon to view IP SLA trends over time for an interface or tunnel.
 You can view trends for both latency and loss.

 IP SLA Monitor Use Cases

-The following examples describe five basic use cases for IP SLA monitoring.
+The following examples describe six basic use cases for IP SLA monitoring.

 Example #1 – Ping via Interface